 Sarah’s professional affiliations include International Alliance for Women in Music, the North American Saxophone Alliance, Texas Music Educators Association, and Sigma Alpha Iota.

-Sarah Hetrick, a Pennsylvania native, is a saxophonist, educator, and arts administrator based in Austin, TX.
-Aside from teaching in the Central Texas area, Sarah enjoys maintaining an active performing career as a solo and chamber musician in Texas and has been invited to teach and perform at universities across the country, including The University of Iowa, the University of Oklahoma, Duquesne University, Youngstown State University, The University of Texas San Antonio, and others.
-Sarah performs regularly with the MODUS saxophone quartet, which is comprised of Hong Kong based saxophonist Calvin Wong, Philadelphia based saxophonist Nicholas McNamara, and Austin based saxophonist Chris Padilla.
-MODUS is committed to providing free outreach programs, masterclasses, and recitals to the public, as well as schools and colleges in Texas and beyond.
+Sarah Hetrick is a saxophonist, educator, and arts administrator based in Austin, TX.
+Aside from teaching in the Central Texas area, Sarah enjoys maintaining an active performing career as a solo and chamber musician and has been invited to teach and perform at universities across the country, including The University of Iowa, the University of Oklahoma, Duquesne University, Youngstown State University, The University of Texas San Antonio, and others.
+Sarah performs regularly with the MODUS saxophone quartet, which is comprised of Hong Kong based saxophonist Calvin Wong, Philadelphia based saxophonist Nicholas McNamara, and Austin based saxophonist Chris Padilla, as well as with the award-winning Khroma Quartet.
 Sarah is a regular performer and presenter at the Navy Band International Saxophone Symposium and the North American Saxophone Alliance Conferences.